360dialog/sample-app-ios/Hello360/README.md

 1. Clone or download the repository

-2. The sample app uses [Carthage](https://github.com/Carthage/Carthage) for the SDK integration so from the root folder run
+2. The sample app uses [Carthage](https://github.com/Carthage/Carthage) for the SDK integration so from the root folder run:

 ```bash
 cd Hello360
 carthage update --use-ssh --platform iOS
 ```

+### Rich Notification
+The `NotificationService` shows how to integrate the [rich notifications](https://developer.360dialog.io/mobile/apple/push_notification.html#rich-notifications-setup)

 ### Inbox Service